rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/ci-using-github-and-aws-codebuild.md

 This is a similar setup to our [one-off Fargate containers](/archive/resolverblog/running-database-migrations-on-deployment-for-fargate-containers/) for running database migrations, which also runs in CodeBuild.

-We get the CodeBuild spec (which we'll go into next), and then set up the project.
+We get the CodeBuild spec (which we’ll go into next), and then set up the project.
 The project setup itself is very simple - we just give CodeBuild our GitHub repository, and tell it to run our project inside the `docker-19.03-dind` Docker container.

-The `docker-19.03-dind` Docker container is one we build and run ourselves, and it's [hosted on Docker Hub](https://hub.docker.com/r/accordodr/docker-19.03-dind) for anyone to use.
-It's based on the `docker-19.03-dind` base container, and [we add](https://github.com/resolving/docker-19.03-dind) Docker Compose, Bash, Git and the AWS CLI.
+The `docker-19.03-dind` Docker container is one we build and run ourselves, and it’s [hosted on Docker Hub](https://hub.docker.com/r/accordodr/docker-19.03-dind) for anyone to use.
+It’s based on the `docker-19.03-dind` base container, and [we add](https://github.com/resolving/docker-19.03-dind) Docker Compose, Bash, Git and the AWS CLI.
 This means we can use our Docker Compose setup for CI easily to bring up all the relevant containers.
 DIND here stands for "Docker in Docker", which means the container itself also runs Docker.
 This is required for Docker Compose to work.

 ## The CodeBuild buildspec